Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Probability analysis

 with $\omegap$ the pump frequency; and the operators $\hat{a}_i^{\dagger}(\omega)$ and $\hat{a}_s^{\dagger}(\omegap-\omega)$ creating the two photons with frequencies $\omega$ and $\omegap - \omega$, respectively.
 In the above, $\phi(\omega)$ is the joint spectral amplitude, which we take to be Gaussian and of the form

-where $\sigma$ is the spectral width~\cite{Branczyk-2017} and $1/\sigma$ corresponds to the temporal width of our HOM dip.
+where $\sigma$ is the spectral width~\cite{Branczyk-2017} and $1/\sigma$ corresponds to the coherence time of the photons.
+The spectral width of the biphoton state therefore directly impacts the temporal width of the dip.
 By assuming that our distribution of frequencies is strongly peaked around $\omegap/2$ we can extend our $\omega$ integration over the range $(-\infty,\infty)$ to simplify our calculations.

 In practice, however, the photons will not be generated in modes which are---up to the spatial mode---entirely indistinguishable.
-To account for this, we introduce the orthogonal mode $\hat{b}_i$ and rewrite the operator one of our photons without loss of generality as
+We model this indistinguishability by the introduction of an orthogonal mode $\hat{b}_i$ in the lower arm \footnote{The orthogonal component can be localised to one mode without loss of generality by labelling the top mode \( \hat{a}_s \), regardless of whether it is identical to the desired or intended mode.}.
+We thus rewrite

-with the real parameter $\alpha \in [0,1]$ describing the relative indistinguishability of our photons; $\alpha$ encodes the {\it visibility}, i.e.~the `depth' of the HOM dip.
+with the parameter $\alpha$ describing the relative indistinguishability of our photons; $\alpha \in [0,1]$ encodes the {\it visibility}, i.e.~the `depth' of the HOM dip, for simplicity we take the relative phase between \( \hat{a}_i \) and \( \hat{b}_i \) to be real, this phase does not affect the resulting probabilities.
 The state just before the beamsplitter now takes the form

 As the photons travel towards the beamsplitter, we are interested in the relative time delay ${\delta=\delta_s-\delta_a}$.
 In which case we work with the state

 where we ignore the irrelevant global phase of $e^{-i\omegap \delta_s}$.
 The \ac{HOM} beamsplitter then transforms our operators as